SHASHANK-PRO-05/prisma/server/CONTRIBUTING.md

     ```

     For a detailed explanation on making a query, please refer Prisma Documentation.
 1. Running the code is also super easy.
-    * We need to setup environment variable `PRISMA_CONFIG_PATH` equal to a yaml based  configuration file.
-Example of such file can be found [here](https://github.com/prismagraphql/prisma/blob/master/server/docker-compose/mysql/prisma.yml).
-If you use Intellij or Eclipse you can see the documentation of those tools on passing environment variables.
-We would be setting up t
+Just go back to your sbt console that we had setup in this tutorial and running the following command.
+    ```
+        testOnly <com.prisma.api.your.test.file>
+    ```
+    This will only test your test cases.
+If you want to run all the tests, run the following command.
+    ```
+        test
+    ```

 1. Congratulations!
 You ran your first test case.